hbowie/SoftDevBigIdeas-23/content/Structure.md

 Body:

-Before diving into the first ideas themselves, let me say a few words about the overall structure of the work.
+Before diving into the ideas themselves, let me say a few words about the overall structure of the work.

 The bulk of the work consists of 52 *Big Ideas*.